bijoy4067/vueform-laravel/README.md

 - Write thorough unit tests for builder output (assert keys and critical attributes) and HTTP tests for `formData()`.

 ---

-If you'd like, I can:
-- Convert each example under `app/VueForm` into a short doc page or individual README sections.
-- Produce a single controller + route example that returns a JSON schema and a submit endpoint.
-- Generate PHPUnit/Laravel test examples for the included form builders.

-Which of those would you prefer next?

 ## Maintainer